Configuring RDS Licensing Mode and License Server

 Method 2: Using Group Policy

-- Double-click the "Set the Remote Desktop licensing mode" policy.
+- Double-click the policy "Set the Remote Desktop licensing mode".

-- Select Enabled and choose either Per User or Per Device from the dropdown menu.
+- Select Enabled and choose either Per User or Per Device.

 - Click OK.